Best daily deals

 • Decrease screen timeout duration.

-• The screen is usually the primary battery hog on a smartwatch, so ensuring that it’s only on for as long as it’s needed is a great way to improve battery life.
+• The screen is usually the primary battery hog on a smartwatch, so ensuring that it’s only on for as long as needed is a great way to improve battery life.

-• To adjust your screen timeout duration: Open Settings > Display > Screen timeout > select a lower screen timeout duration.
+• To adjust your screen timeout duration, open Settings > Display > Screen timeout > select a lower screen timeout duration.

 • Disable GPS.